dhis2/training-docs/content/android/tg_maps.md

 Also if TEI has a profile image,the map will display it.

-## Demo Part 1
+## Part 1 - Enrollment Coordinates

 In this session our main objective is to understand how to add coordinates in the tracked Entity Instance using the Immunization program and the Program Stage coordinate.

 ### TEI coordinates

-You can Capture the TEI coordinates in the registration form of the Immunization program.To get this feature we need to enable this feature in the TET feature type.(For this it has already been configured for Immunization program)
+You can Capture the TEI coordinates in the registration form of the Immunization program.
+To get this feature we need to enable this feature in the tracked enity type (TET) feature type (for this demo it has already been configured for Immunization program).

-Now let's start with the first TEI coordinate (that represents the child home) “ Coordinates of the Child”
+Now let's start with the first TEI coordinate (that represents the child's home) “Coordinates of the Child”

 Before understanding how its captured in the android device lets see how this is configured in the web interface.

-### Server Configuration
+#### Web Configuration

-* Connect to the server with the Administrator account and go to Maintenance > Program
+* Connect to the instance with the Administrator account and go to Maintenance > Program
-* Go to Tracked entity type &lt; In this case we will select Child
+* Go to Tracked entity type and select Child
-* And the Feature type as **Point.**
+* Review the feature type.
+It is **Point** in this case.
+Polygons are used in cases in which you need a boundary of some kind, for example when defining a malaria focus area.

 ![](images/geospatial/image10.png)

 ![](images/geospatial/image15.png)

+#### Switch back the to the Android device

-* Open Immunization program
+* Open the Immunization program
-* Either Search for a tracked entity and Open Child Details or Create a New Registration.
+* Either Search for an existing child and select "Open Child Details" or create a new child.

 ![](images/geospatial/image2.png)
 ![](images/geospatial/image1.png)
 ![](images/geospatial/image13.png)

-* Add all details for Enrollment Data
-* Enter coordinates for the child
+* Review the coordinates field for the child.
+This is where we can assign the childs home location.

 ![](images/geospatial/image9.png)